mnmnotmail/website/volunteered.md

 So how did I arrive here?

-In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began thinking and writing about how one would design a personal-area computing environment[^ce] based on the Web user experience&mdash;hyperlinked, multi-format documents.
+In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began exploring a design for a personal-area computing environment[^ce] based on the Web user experience&mdash;hyperlinked, multi-format documents.
-Its apps and data should be local to your devices, but sharable with collaborators and subscribers.
+Its apps and data are local to your devices, but sharable with collaborators and subscribers.
-I sourced one design element from software version control, that each set of related edits to a collection of local-web documents is packaged as a revision.
+I sourced one element from software version control, that each set of related edits to a collection of local-web documents is packaged as a revision.
 When saved, a revision is distributed via a store-and-forward Internet service to all others sharing the collection.

-In 2010-12, I prototyped this in Node.js, as project Elembe.
+In 2010-12, I prototyped this in Node.js.
-It presented the UI in a browser tab, and distributed revisions via a relay server.
+It presented the UI in a localhost browser tab, and distributed revisions via a relay server.
 It worked well enough, but it was a platform, not an application, and I couldn't see the killer app which would make it fly.
 So I set it aside, and created a pocket-server hardware product,